Egbert-Azure/SDLTRS-Wrapper/README.md

    (The Genie IIIs runs CP/M, G-DOS, and NEWDOS — pick whichever the disk you're booting uses.)
 2. **Locate sdltrs** — point this at your `sdltrs` (or `sdl2trs64`) binary.
    See the next section if the file appears greyed out.
+If you built the binary with `update-sdltrs.sh`, the installed source version (tag, commit hash, and date — e.g. `1.2.35 (e699d607, 2026-06-19)`) is shown next to the path. sdltrs has no `--version` flag, so this is read from a `sdltrs-version.txt` the build script writes beside the binary; locate a binary built another way and the version simply doesn't show.
 3. **Floppy drives 0–3** — drag a `.dmk` / `.dsk` onto a slot, or use the folder button.
 Maps to `-disk0`…`-disk3` (0-based).
 4. **Hard disks 0–3** — drag a `.hdv` onto a slot.
 Maps to `-hard0`…`-hard3`.